-I create monumental charcoal drawings in which the human figure becomes a vehicle for existential and psychological tension.
-My work depicts anonymous bodies and enclosed interiors that function as mental spaces, shaped by themes of guilt, isolation, and moral confrontation.
-Through a strong use of light and chiaroscuro, I develop a visual language that is direct, physical, and free of irony or spectacle.
+Tom creates monumental charcoal drawings in which the human figure becomes a vehicle for existential and psychological tension.
+His images depict anonymous bodies and enclosed interiors that function as mental spaces, shaped by themes of guilt, isolation, and moral confrontation.
+Through a strong use of light and chiaroscuro, he develops a visual language that is at once direct, physical, and free of irony or spectacle.

-Across different series, I explore the human being as an emotional creature, trapped within an inner world of feeling.
-Figures dissolve into psychological states, interiors become spaces of solitude and labour, and bodies are obscured by layers that both protect and alienate.
-In this world, light acts as a moral and emotional compass.
+The human being appears as an emotional creature, trapped within an inner world of feeling.
+Light acts as a moral and emotional compass.

 Tom De Doncker - 1989